 Summertime for Americans is grilling time.
-It is perfect time to bond under the warm rays of the sun, share a delicious meal and a few cold beers with friends and family.
+It is a perfect time to bond under the warm rays of the sun, share a delicious meal and a few cold beers with friends and family.
 Barbecuing has become a tradition for Americans, however, it has gone through a lot of changes since its early days.

 Aside from the discovery of writing, the discovery of fire was one of the important developments in the history of humanity.
 The fire had many advantages during those times.
 It was used to fend off attackers, light their villages, and can be an instrument of war.